 As the most contentious presidential election of our lifetimes comes to a close issues related to foreign policy and national security have been largely absent from the conversation in the media and on the trail.
-While the United States remains focused on domestic issues, the world continues to turn and the next president and congress will face a number of complex national security challenges.
-In order to bring focus on these issues and celebrate one year of podcasting, NSI’s Fault Lines is going live to analyzes these issues and answer your questions about foreign policy in 2021 and beyond.
+While the United States remains focused on domestic issues, the world continues to turn and the next president and Congress will face a number of complex national security challenges.
+In order to bring focus on these issues and celebrate one year of podcasting, NSI’s Fault Lines went live to analyze these issues and answer your questions about foreign policy in 2021 and beyond.

 This event features:

 Bishop Garrison, NSI Visiting Fellow and Director of National Security Outreach, Human Rights First

 Bishop Garrison currently serves as the Director of National Security Outreach at Human Rights First.
 He is also co-Founder and President of the Joseph Rainey Center for Public Policy, a small Washington, DC think tank.
 He served in multiple national security positions in the Obama Administration to include Advisor to the Science and Technology Directorate (S&T) at the Department of Homeland Security (DHS).
 Following his time in the Administration, he served as the Deputy Foreign Policy Adviser on the Presidential campaign of Secretary Hillary Rodham Clinton.
 Bishop is a graduate of United States Military Academy at West Point and an Operation Iraqi Freedom Army veteran.

 Jodi Herman, former Staff Director, Senate Foreign Relations Committee